Search Results

 - Where is home?
 Expat’s questions about living abroad.

-Expatriates often find themselves pondering a profound question: Where is home?
-The Fluid Concept of Home Anyone who lives abroad will sooner or later ask themselves where their home Conversely, some may return to their homeland only to realize that their sense of home has shifted elsewhere Challenges and Adaptations - where is home now?
+Expatriates often find themselves pondering a profound question: Where is home? their home is.
+Conversely, some may return to their homeland only to realize that their sense of home has shifted elsewhere Challenges and Adaptations - where is home now?
 For some, home is no longer confined to a specific place but is found in the memories, values, and connections

 - Some thoughts about working from home and data protection measurements